andyshep/Francis/README.md

 # Francis

 Francis is an app for discovering Bonjour services on the local network.
-It is built with an RxSwift layer on top of `NetServiceBrowser` and `NetService`.
+It is built with an Combine layer on top of `NetServiceBrowser` and `NetService`.
 The app runs on both macOS and iOS.

 ## Requirements

-* Xcode 10.2
+* Xcode 11
 * Swift 5
-* macOS 10.14 or iOS 12
+* macOS 10.15 or iOS 13
-* Carthage

 ## Installation

 ```
 git clone git@github.com:andyshep/Francis.git && cd Francis
-carthage update --no-use-binaries --platform macOS,iOS
 open Francis.xcodeproj
 ```